SuchithraChandrasekaran/cloudcost-tracker/docs/DATA_MODEL.md

-# CloudCost Sentinel - Data Model Documentation
+# CloudCost  tracker - Data Model Documentation

 ## Overview
-This document defines the complete semantic data model for CloudCost Sentinel, including the Entity Relationship Diagram (ERD) and detailed data dictionary.
+This document defines the complete semantic data model for CloudCost  tracker, including the Entity Relationship Diagram (ERD) and detailed data dictionary.
 The model uses a **Star Schema** design pattern with one central fact table surrounded by four dimension tables.

 ---